jespergran98/prime-line-cover/README.md

 That’s the best possible – you cannot cover all five points with only 1 line.
 So the answer for N = 5 is **2**.

+**Performance:** Despite the enormous number of possible line combinations (which grows exponentially with N), this solver computes the optimal cover for the first 800 prime points in **less than 60 seconds** on a 10‑year‑old laptop.

+On a high‑end machine, it reaches the previous world‑record boundary at N = 861 in **just 22 minutes** – obliterating the prior certified record, which required **282 hours** using a general‑purpose mixed‑integer programming (MIP) solver.

+For larger N up to about 900, the hardest instances take a few hours on modern hardware – but the incremental sweep is so efficient that most N are solved in milliseconds or microseconds.
+The final push to N = 1024 was completed on a Google Cloud `c4d-highcpu-8` instance (8 vCPUs, 15 GB memory) and took approximately **two weeks** to reach the 1024th prime.

 **What this repository does:** It finds the **exact minimum number of lines** needed for any N up to 1024.
-The known results for N = 1 up to 882 are included.
+The full certified results for N = 1 through 1024 are included.
 The sequence of these minimum numbers is called [A373813](https://oeis.org/A373813) in the On‑Line Encyclopedia of Integer Sequences (OEIS).

 ---